opendocsg/slw-judgments-backfill/2012_SGCA_29/report.md

 **Introduction**

-1       These appeals arise out of the decision of the High Court judge (“the Judge”) in _Public Prosecutor v Mas Swan bin Adnan and another_ [2011] SGHC 107 (“the Judgment”), which involved a joint trial of two persons, Mas Swan bin Adnan (“Mas Swan”) and Roshamima binti Roslan
+1       These appeals arise out of the decision of the High Court judge (“the Judge”) in _Public Prosecutor v Mas Swan bin Adnan and another_ <span class="citation">[2011] SGHC 107</span> (“the Judgment”), which involved a joint trial of two persons, Mas Swan bin Adnan (“Mas Swan”) and Roshamima binti Roslan

 (“Roshamima”), who were jointly charged with the following charge (“the joint charge”): [note: 1]